Want to learn how to create a portfolio website with Elementor?

-In this tutorial, we will see how you can create a portfolio using Elementor and on top of that, we will also see how to add a filterable gallery in your portfolio.
+In this tutorial, we will show how you can create a portfolio using Elementor.
+On top of that, we will also see how to add a filterable gallery to your portfolio.

 So, without any further ado, let’s dive in!

-Tools you will require
+So, basically, you will require the following:

 Once you have these two installed and activated, we can begin!

-Step 1: The Hero Section
+Step 1: The Hero Section of a Portfolio Website

 So, firstly, open the page and add two columns inner section by simple drag and drop.
-For the background, right click on the section and click on Edit Section.
+For the background, right-click on the section and click on Edit Section.
 Now go to the style tab and click on the image icon for the background image and choose one from the media gallery.

-Now, drag and drop the Heading widget on the section and change the text accordingly.
-You can also change the typography, text color, size, etc. from the style tab if required.
+Drag and drop the Heading widget on the section and change the text accordingly.
+You can also change the typography, text color, size, etc., from the style tab if required.

-Step 2: Services Section
+Step 2: Services Section of a Portfolio Website

-First, we need a heading at the top, for this drag and drop the Heading widget and change its text, styling, typography, etc. Now add an Inner section under the “services” heading.
+First, we need a heading at the top; for this, drag and drop the Heading widget and change its text, styling, typography, etc. Now add an Inner section under the “services” heading.

 We will now add the Info Box widget in the columns.
 Drag and Drop the InfoBox to the first column and change the title and the text.

 Once you do that, you can go ahead and change the text for the respective Info Boxes.
 This is what the services section would look like:

-Step 3: About Me Section
+Step 3: About Me Section of a Portfolio Website

 Now comes the section where you will introduce yourself.
 A simple section with an image on the left and details about you on the right with a button or two.

-You can add a button which directs the users to your About page and if you wish, you can add a CV button as well.
+You can add a button that directs the users to your About page, and if you wish, you can also add a CV button.
 To do this, add the Buttons widget to the page and change the text and styling of the buttons.

-Step 4: Filterable Gallery Section
+Step 4: Filterable Gallery Section for Elementor Portfolio Website

 Start creating groups of images that can later be used as the filter for the images.
-Add the photos of the same category in a single “Item”.
-For example, you can create groups such as food, travel, lifestyle, etc. and remember to label them accordingly.
+Add the photos of the same category in a single “Item.”
+For example, you can create groups such as food, travel, lifestyle, etc., and remember to label them accordingly.

 Further, you can change the column and row gaps for the same and customize how your images and filter tabs look from the style tab.